 South Island 9-1-1/Police Dispatch Centre

 In 2017, E-Comm signed agreements with police agencies on southern Vancouver Island and the Capital Regional District for the formation of a new consolidated South Island 9-1-1/Police Dispatch Centre.
-The state-of-the-art post-disaster facility will be located at 4219 Commerce Circle in Saanich and is expected to be operational by early 2019.
+The state-of-the-art post-disaster facility in Saanich is expected to be operational by early 2019.
 Visit the Capital Regional District website for more information and the latest construction images.